 A big “thank you” goes out to all of the music teachers.
 You saw the importance of this project and took time out of your personal lives to make this recording project happen.
 A special “thank you” goes to Taylor Nardone of Federal Furnace elementary school for enthusiastically presenting the project to the schools.
 Taylor was there for each school’s performance and assisted in many ways so “Thank you Taylor!”

-The recordings are in the process of being reviewed.
-Meanwhile you can hear snippets of the students as they are added to our Songs page.
+You can hear snippets of the students as they are added to our Songs page.

 Plymouth Rock News you can use.
 Friday, April 22, 2019 I blocked 6 hours at Cybersound Recording Studios in Boston to record children’s music, 12 songs.
 I came prepared with Finale sheet music and a clear vision of what I was looking for.
 At the suggestion of Perry Geyer Cybersound’s owner I hired Yuki Kodama to play acoustic bass.
 An electric bass player myself the bass was an deeply important role.
 No surprise though.
 Perry’s recommendation was right on!
 Yuki read my sheet music accurately and played with lots of emotion.
 What more could I ask for?
 Mr. Kodama is a senior at my alma mater, Berklee College of Music Boston.
 I wish him all the best in his music career!